 New to Blogging?
 Then How to Avoid Looking Like a New Blogger is for you!

-When I started my blog a year and a half ago, I had no idea it would turn into a profitable blog.
+When I started my blog, I had no idea it would turn into a profitable blog.

 I didn’t know anything about blogs, social media, or how to make money online.
 I learned everything from scratch.
 This meant there were times when I thought I was getting no-where and was close to quitting.
 In fact, I stopped blogging for about 5 months because I felt I was wasting my time.